microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/removewatermarkaction.md

 ---
-title: "removeWatermarkAction resource type"
+title: "removeWatermarkAction resource type (deprecated)"
-description: "Represents an action that specifies the details on the content watermark to be removed from the information, if applicable." ms.localizationpriority: medium
+description: "Represents an action that specifies the details on the content watermark to be removed from the information, if applicable. (deprecated)" ms.localizationpriority: medium
 author: "tommoser"
 ms.prod: "security"
 doc_type: "resourcePageType"
 ---

-# removeWatermarkAction resource type
+# removeWatermarkAction resource type (deprecated)

 Namespace: microsoft.graph